WorkflowForge Documentation

 - The Forge (

-WorkflowForgestatic class) - Main factory for creating workflows - Foundries (
+WorkflowForgestatic class) is the entry point for building workflows. - Foundries (

 Quick Start